getkeops/keops/pykeops/tutorials/gaussian_mixture/README.txt

 Gaussian mixture
 ----------------

-A tutorial on how using KeOps for Gaussian mixture.
+Using KeOps to fit a Gaussian Mixture Model.